 - Final Thoughts: Should I Trust Trustpilot?

-Below, you’ll find detailed information about how Trustpilot works, tips to keep in mind while reading reviews and whether or not you should make this review site a part of your regular routine.
+Below, you’ll find detailed information about how Trustpilot works, tips to keep in mind while reading reviews and Team Clark’s take on whether or not you should make this review site a part of your regular routine.

 Trustpilot is a consumer review website that was founded in 2007.
 Like the Better Business Bureau or Yelp, it’s a resource that people can use to leave reviews and read reviews from other consumers.